 Choose your wax in advance

 Waxing is not a single formula that fits all situations.
 There are various kinds of waxes that are tailored to handle different situations.
 The main difference is between the soft and hard waxes.
 The type of wax you choose fully depends on the application area.
-Hard wax is usually applied in the bikini, underarms, and the face.
+Hard wax is usually applied in the bikini, underarms, and face.
 On the contrary, soft wax is ideal for the hands and other areas of the body like the arms and legs.
-Make sure you know that type of wax that you will be using before the appointment date.
+Make sure you know the type of wax that you will be using before the appointment date.
+You can also check out this website https://mysqmclub.com/ to get more information about skincare and beauty.